How Many People Are There in the World?

 In honor of the United Nation's World Population Day, we take a look at some useful facts about the planet (and population!) we call our own.

 Yet with our flourishing population comes challenges, including higher demands for resources like food, water, and land, as well as larger quantities of harmful waste.
 To highlight and address these issues, the United Nations launched World Population Day in 1989, and it is now celebrated annually on July 11.
-This year, we take a look at some fascinating population facts to get you in the holiday spirit.
+This year, we take a look at some fascinating population facts to get you in the spirit.
+Start by testing your knowledge of the world’s most populated cities.

 Which country has the most people and the least?

 Six countries—the United States, Brazil, Pakistan, India, China, and Indonesia—hold nearly half of the world’s population, according to the Pew Research Center.
-Among them, China and India top the list with the largest populations in the world.
-China has an estimated 1.42 billion people, while India’s population is about 1.35 million people.
-Meanwhile, with a population of fewer than 1,000 people, Vatican City holds the record for the world’s smallest population, per WorldAtlas.com.
-You might recognize some of the world’s most populated cities, too.
+Among them, China and India top the list with the largest populations in the world (the United States comes in third).
+China has an estimated 1.4 billion people, while India’s population is about 1.3 billion people.
+Meanwhile, with a population of just 801 people, Vatican City holds the record for the world’s smallest population.

 Which country’s population is the oldest?
 Youngest?

-Monaco’s citizens are among the oldest in the world, with an average age of 51.1 years old, according to the CIA World Factbook.
-The country with the world’s youngest population is Niger; nearly 60 percent of its population is made up of youth aged 18-years-old or younger.
+When it comes to figuring out how many people are in the world, it’s important to consider average ages, as this data tells us a lot about what the world’s population will look like in the future.
+Monaco’s citizens are among the oldest in the world, with an average age of 55.4 years old, although the country with the highest population of people over 65 is Japan, where 28 percent of its citizens are over retirement age.
+The country with the world’s youngest population is Niger; around 50 percent of its population is made up of youth aged 14 or younger.

 Which country has the highest population density?
 The lowest?

-The world’s population density averages about 120 people per square mile, or 47 people per square kilometer.
-With a whopping 48,000 people every square mile, the small Chinese territory of Macau has the highest population density in the world.
-Mongolia, on the other hand, boasts the world’s lowest population density.
-There are just five Mongolians for every square mile, WorldAtlas.com estimates.
+The world’s population density (excluding Antarctica) averages about 142 people per square mile, or 55 people per square kilometer.
+With a whopping 54,000 people per square mile, the small Chinese territory of Macau has the highest population density in the world.
+Mongolia, on the other hand, despite being the 18th largest country globally, boasts the world’s lowest population density.
+There are just five Mongolians for every square mile, because of the harshness of the terrain, and the traditional nomadic lifestyle of the inhabitants.
+Sounds like Mongolians would feel right at home in this state—it’s so sparsely populated it only has two escalators!

 How many people have ever lived on Earth?

-As of 2011, it’s estimated that 108 billion people have lived on the planet throughout history.
-That means approximately 6.5 percent of all people that have ever lived are roaming around right now, according to the Population Reference Bureau.
+The answer to how many people are in the world changes dramatically over the centuries, and especially over millennia.
+As of 2020, it’s estimated that over 108 billion modern humans have lived on the planet throughout history (starting about 50,000 years ago).
+That means approximately 7 percent of all the people that have ever lived are roaming around right now.

 Will the world’s population continue to grow?